fcbg-platforms/lsl-eego/README.md

 ### Windows
 The Windows standalone has been compiled on Windows 10 with Qt Creator.

-To use the plugin, the driver (in /eegoDriver) has to be installed.
+To use the plugin, the driver has to be installed.
 The Windows 8 driver can be used for Windows 10.
 Run the file ```cyusb3.sys``` and follow the instructions.

 ### Linux